DAILtech/LLaVA-Deploy-Guide/README.md

     conda env create -f environment.yml
     conda activate llava_deploy
     ```
    This will install Python, PyTorch 2.x (with CUDA 11.8 support), Hugging Face Transformers, Gradio, and other dependencies.
+Replaced by `environment_zh.yml` in China.
 3. **(Alternative) Pip Environment:**
    Ensure you have Python 3.8+ installed, then install packages via pip (preferably in a virtual environment).
     ```bash